Gus La Casse

 -Peter Sutherland, Artistic Director, Young Tradition Vermont

 We agree.
 This winter Gus journeyed to Georgetown for a raucous show that inspired more than a little dancing.
-We can’t wait to introduce him to our summer visitors!
+We can’t wait to introduce him to our summer visitors with this all acoustic show!

 Described as a folk fiddler with both speed and savage energy, Gus La Casse’s repertoire reflects his innovative spirit and dedication to the Cape Breton and Acadian fiddle traditions, playing both standards of the genre and his original material.